Introduction to n-Track Studio

 Before you start recording, check if the program is receiving a signal from the microphone.
 Talk into the microphone and see if the program’s recording level VU meters move.

 If they don’t, run the Windows volume control using n-Track Studio's Settings/Soundcard settings/Recording mixer controls menu command.
 You can also access this control through Windows: in Windows XP and earlier versions, select Start Menu/Programs/Accessories/Entertainment/Volume control.
-For Windows 7 and Vista, select Start Menu/Control Panel/Hardware and Sound/Manage Audio Devices.
+For Windows Vista, 7 and later, select Start Menu/Control Panel/Hardware and Sound/Manage Audio Devices.
 On a Mac, click the Apple menu, then select System Preferences/Sound.

 Open the recording view (Options/Properties/Recording in Windows; on a Mac, System Preferences/Sound/Input), then check that the mic in is the only input source selected, and that the level is sufficiently high.